2025–26 National League 2 East: Structure

 The league consists of fourteen teams who play the others on a home and away basis, to make a total of 26 matches each.
-The champions are promoted to National League 1 and the bottom two teams are relegated to Regional 1 South Central or Regional 1 South East.
+The champions are promoted to National League 1 while the runners up go into the four team National 2 playoffs with the runners up from National League 2 North and National League 2 West and the 11th placed side in National League 1.